Gratitude Isn’t a Gesture—It’s a Strategy!

 Strategically managing philanthropic partnerships requires time and attention.
 There’s simply no shortcut for this — our most essential work.

-Last month, we talked about calendar management, but one discussion isn’t enough to ensure we put enough time, care and thought into our donors and potential donors.
+In the past, I’ve talked about calendar management; but one discussion isn’t enough to ensure we put enough time, care and thought into our donors and potential donors.
 We must continue to focus on prioritizing our most important responsibility: building relationships that lead to philanthropic generosity.

 Last week, I was on a call with a wonderful fundraiser, relationship generator, and manager.
 She shared that she has told her team that for the next 60 days, she will be minimizing participation in 1:1 meetings and the institution’s standing meetings, and will be doing a calendar overhaul to ensure she is dedicating real time and attention to prospects and donors.